SEPTEMBER 27-OCTOBER 20, 2019

 Of course the Fair is a showcase for future farmers and their livestock.
 To that end, you’ll find daily livestock tours, exhibits and shows.
 Almost 300 kids from across Texas will participate in the Youth Livestock Auction this year.
-My favorite animal event at the Fair: The daily pig races.
+My favorite animal event at the Fair: the daily pig races.
 The “squee” factor for fun and cuteness is off the charts!
 You can access daily events schedules here.

-One of the best things about the Fair are the weird and wonderful food samplings.
+One of the best things about the Fair is the weird and wonderful food samplings.
 The Fried Margarita (circa 2006) was one of the best fun fried things I’ve ever tasted.
-I can’t say the same for the Fried Beer –– but you’ve got to try this stuff while you can get it, right?
+I can’t say the same for the Fried Beer, but you’ve got to try this stuff while you can get it, right?
 The food offerings at the Fair are legendary, and this year’s crop is no exception.
 Of course you can’t go wrong with the classic Fletcher’s Corny Dogs, but the Big Tex Award winners never disappoint.

 And if your tastes are a little more refined, check out the Cutco Celebrity Chef Kitchen.
 Some of the best chefs in Dallas and Fort Worth will whip up a favorite dish, which you’ll be able to sample!

-ROCKING THE MIDWAY
+ROCK THE MIDWAY